 - the average temperature is around -63 degree C but a record temperature measured from space reached – 89.2 degree C.

 - The vegetation is classified as tundra.
 It is home to types of algae, fungi, plants and bacteria

 - Animals that can be found in Antarctica include penguins, seals, whales, birds, mites, nematodes (roundworms) and tardigrades (water bears or moss piglets – 8-legged micro animals).

 - South Pole time zone is the same as New Zealand

 On the morning of November 13 at around 0800 hours, our Captain advised us we were sailing near A57a iceberg.
 A57a was a tabular iceberg that was 20 km in length, 8km wide and 300m below the surface of the ocean.
 This was an exciting experience for all of us on board, you could even hear the excitement in our Captain’s voice and Florence’s as well, as she was up on the bridge with him.

 We all had difficulty photographing A57a because of the length but it was fascinating to get up as close as we could.

 What is an iceberg?

 An iceberg is pieces or chunks of ice that were formed on land.
 They come in all sizes and shapes and float in an ocean or lake.
 Some are small but some can be the size of a small country.
 A57a is relatively large but there are 10 larger.
 To be classified as an iceberg the chunk of ice should be larger than 5 metres.
 They travel with the currents of the ocean but can get caught up in shallow waters or smashed up on the coastline.
 Most of the iceberg lies under the water’s surface some up to 90% but on average around 80%.

 There is a great article from the Antarctic Report that explains how an Iceberg is named.
 Read it here.

 Brown Bluff Peninsula

-As we edged closed to the Antarctica Peninsula we noticed that sunrise was a lot earlier now at 03.42 and the sunset later at 21.15.
+As we edged closer to the Antarctica Peninsula we noticed that sunrise was a lot earlier now at 03.42 and the sunset later at 21.15.